 - The content of the cover image must not infringe another publisher’s or artist’s copyright on the same cover

-- Format: Must be EPUBCheck 3.0.0 compliant.
+Format: Must be EPUB 3.0.0 compliant.
 We cannot accept enhanced EPUB 3 files at this time.

-- Include an internal cover image.
-This should be formatted the same size of, and as part of your interior.
+Include an internal cover image.
+This should be formatted the same size as, and as part of your interior.
 (For use within the book content.)

 Fixed Layout ePubs

-Fixed layout which exactly replicates the print design is almost always appropriate for Children’s picture books, Manga, Comics and Graphic novels.
+A fixed layout that exactly replicates the print design is almost always appropriate for Children’s picture books, Manga, Comics and Graphic novels.
 These books have art created at a particular aspect ratio, and almost always need the entire page to bleed.
 Retailers are moving toward consistent support for these types of books, and there has been good consumer acceptance of these genres in eBook form.

-In many cases, using fixed layout, but not replicating the print design, may be a good solution.
+In many cases, using a fixed layout, but not replicating the print design, maybe a good solution.
 Text can be set in a bigger font, and the design can be optimized to avoid pinching and zooming on smaller screens.
 This approach can work well for cookbooks, gift books, and art books